Contrastive Multiple Correspondence Analysis (cMCA): Using Contrastive Learning to Identify Latent Subgroups in Political Parties: Application

-For instance, the left-right ideological scale in ESS 2018 is originally an eleven-point scale from zero through ten, we transfer this variable as a new five-point scale---respondents who originally responded as 0 or 1 are recoded as 1, those who originally responded as 2 or 3 are recoded as 2, those who originally responded as 4, 5, or 6 are recoded as 3, those who originally responded as 7 or 8 are recoded as 4, and those who originally responded as 9 or 10 are recoded as 5.
-Given that the home countries of these surveys, the U.K. and Japan, have very different political environments, these surveys provide a wide-range of political situations for testing.
-Furthermore, given that the general political systems and cultures of each country are unique, we also test the consistency of the derived cMCA results with the observed, qualitative political realities in each country.
+Given that the home countries of these surveys (i.e., the U.S. and the U.K.) have different political environments, these surveys provide a wide range of political situations for testing.
+Also, because the general political systems and cultures of each country are unique, we validate the consistency of the derived cMCA results with the observed, qualitative political realities in each country.